fieldtrip/website/tutorial/mvpa_light.md

 ### Exercise 3

 {% include markup/info %}
-Although we set `cfg.features = 'time'`, there was acually only one time point since `cfg.avgovertime='yes'`.
+Although we set `cfg.features = 'time'`, there was actually only one time point since `cfg.avgovertime='yes'`.
 To use the multiple time points as separate features, repeat the analysis setting `cfg.avgovertime = 'no'`.
 This time, for each channel, all time points in the 0.3-0.7 s window are used as features rather than just their average.
 The maximum performance should increase slightly.
 {% include markup/end %}